Augusta University: Forest Hills

 Then-Augusta State University opened a second campus in 1991 for athletics, complete with a 3,800-seat arena—Christenberry Fieldhouse, named in 2003—and softball and baseball fields.
 The J. Fleming Norvell Golf House was added in 2007 with an adjacent driving range, putting green, and chipping area.

 The campus contains Forest Hills Golf Club, home of the men's and women's golf teams and a public course available for play, and the 500-bed University Village student housing.

 The Nathan Deal Campus for Innovation

-The former Georgia Golf Hall of Fame riverfront property in Downtown Augusta has been developed to house the Augusta University Cyber Institute and the Georgia Cyber Innovation and Training Center which opened in July 2018.
-The Riverfront Campus was named in honor of Georgia Governor Nathan Deal who was on hand for the opening ceremony of the Hull-McKnight Building on the campus.
+The former Georgia Golf Hall of Fame riverfront property in Downtown Augusta has been redeveloped to house the Augusta University Cyber Institute and the Georgia Cyber Innovation and Training Center which opened in July 2018.
+The Riverfront Campus was named in honor of Georgia Governor Nathan Deal who was on hand for the opening ceremony of the Hull McKnight Building on the campus.
 The building is also the home of the university's newest School of Computer and Cyber Sciences.
-A second cyber building will open in December 2018 with potential plans to expand more on the property.
+The second building, Shaffer MacCartney Building, opened in January 2019 with potential plans to expand more on the property.